2025 Impact Targets: Educational Success

 50% reduction in educational disparities by 3rd grade reading

-Statewide, 48% of 3rd graders read at grade level.
+Statewide, just over 40% of 3rd graders read at grade level.
 In spring 2022, that figured dropped to 37% and, as shown here, there are wide variations in ability by subgroup, further exacerbated by the COVID-19 pandemic.
 Patterns for educational outcomes follow those in the Foundation's other strategic initiative areas and wider societal and systemic trends regarding access, opportunity, and discrimination.

 50% reduction in educational disparities by graduation rate